Speaker McCarthy vows to pass debt bill - with a big 'if' - KESQ

 McCarthy noted that President Ronald Reagan similarly warned of government spending.
 The cuts the House Republicans want to make are not “draconian,” McCarthy said.

-He vowed not to touch the Medicare and Social Security programs important to older Americans that other Republicans want to cut, a move that has drawn fierce blowback from Democrats.
+He pledged not to touch the Medicare and Social Security programs important to older Americans that other Republicans want to cut.

 Once, his speech was interrupted by applause from the executives and others at the stock exchange.